mempko/firestr/src/gui/README.md

 implements a conversation gui, including code to add contacts to a conversation and stores messages for that conversation.

-message_list
+app_area
 -------------------------------------------------------------------
+This is where the apps live.
+It is an mdi interface manage app windows.
-a factory class which creates a message based on type. for example, if a app message comes it, it will initiate. the application.
+Also provides a factory for creating apps based on type.

 contact_list
 -------------------------------------------------------------------